 to decide which one suits you best:

-- Total replacement cover - includes all the
+- Total replacement cover - will cover the

-costs to rebuild your home to the standard it was prior to an event,
+cost to rebuild your home to the standard it was prior to an event,

-it costs to repair or rebuild your home and the amount you are insured for.
+repair or rebuild your home and the amount you are insured for.

-Total Replacement policies reduce the risk of
+Total replacement policies reduce the risk of underinsurance, but

 - Sum-insured cover - is more common and